 What brought you to Evangel?

-How did you know that the Master of Education in Literacy program was your calling?
+How did you know that Middle School Education was your calling?

-How have you seen God present through your educational journey and career?
+How have you seen God present through your educational journey?

-What would you say to a student considering coming to Evangel and pursuing a degree in early childhood education?
+What would you say to a student considering coming to Evangel and pursuing a degree in education?